video

 Mr. Potempa, Carter, Mrs. Cruikshanks.

-Let's look at her descriptions.
+Let's look at the descriptions.

 She's a regular customer of Danny's parents' takeaway.

-She becomes good friends with Nai Nai at bingo.
+She becomes good friends with Nai Nai at Bingo.

 So pause the video while you match their characters to their descriptions.